tardate/LittleArduinoProjects/Equipment/USBProtector/README.md

 The project is written up in Silicon Chip May 2018 (p57), with the [kit and supporting materials available online](http://www.siliconchip.com.au/Shop/20/4574).

-I just saw [μArt](https://www.crowdsupply.com/pylo/muart) on crowdsupply, which is an interesting project with similar protection mechanims but intended for UART applications.
+I just saw [μArt](https://www.crowdsupply.com/pylo/muart) on crowdsupply, which is an interesting project with similar protection mechanism but intended for UART applications.

 [ARRL Hands-on Radio (Vol 2)](https://www.goodreads.com/book/show/40198290-arrl-s-hands-on-radio-experiments-volume-2) also has good coverage of these topics.
 See: